-of service-sector properties currently under development
+of service-sector properties currently under development or under construction

 At Eiffage Immobilier, quality in use is our constant focus.
 This means our priorities are perfectly aligned with the needs of investors, who look to a service-sector property as a profitable asset with potential for capital growth.